 Chickens do not like being sprayed with the hose or being soaked in water.
 However, most chickens enjoy a gentle misting from time to time and will congregate near sprinklers when the temperature rises.
 If you have a partially shaded lawn, turn the sprinkler and let the chickens roam.
-The soggy turf and crisp, cool freshly watered grass underneath their feet will delight any chicken’s senses.
+The soggy turf and crisp, cool, freshly watered grass underfoot will delight any chicken’s senses.

-Tarps can provide shade and may be better than direct sunlight but nothing can beat plant shade when it comes to staying cool.
+Tarps can provide shade and may be better than direct sunlight.
+However, nothing can beat plant shade when it comes to staying cool.
 Opt for keeping your coop/run in the shade of trees/bushes and out of reach of the sun’s rays.